amanchadha/coursera-deep-learning-specialization/README.md

 # Deep Learning Specialization on Coursera (offered by deeplearning.ai)

-Notes, programming assignments and quizzes from all courses in the Coursera [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) offered by `deeplearning.ai`.
+Programming assignments and quizzes from all courses in the Coursera [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) offered by `deeplearning.ai`.

 Instructor: [Andrew Ng](http://www.andrewng.org/)

+## Notes

+For notes on all courses in the Coursera Deep Learning specialization, refer to [www.aman.ai](https://aman.ai/).

 ## Setup